 A single letter is often the most frequent way to spell a long (or short) vowel.
-(Spelling Pattern Frequencies at eulexic.com)
+(Spelling Pattern Frequencies from Author Wiley Blevins)

-Word sorts are an effective way to teach reading.
+Word sorts are an effective way for students to learn phonics patterns.

 2/3rds of sudents who can’t read well by the end of 4th grade end up on welfare or in jail. (begintoread.com), and 37% of 4th graders cannot read at the basic level.
 (Pennsylvania Department of Education) More literacy statistics at brandongaille.com.